r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 *Learning from AI feedback.* The oracle-human gap seems to be a fundamental bottleneck to RLHF being a scalable alignment technique.
 How can we remedy the limitations of human-collected preference data?

 One approach is to allow AI to assist humans in generating training signals.
 Namely, we could make use of LMs themselves to help generate demonstrations for SFT and evaluations for RLHF.
-* A pretrained LM should have some understanding of human values from the Internet, so we should try and utilize this understanding to generate preference data that aligns with human values.
+* Importantly, we can expect a pretrained LM to have some understanding of human values and our preferences, allowing LMs to assist us in generating preference data.
 * Here the focus will be on LMs helping to generate training signal.
-In the "Control" section we will also consider using LMs for the purpose of monitoring and interpretability.
+In the "Control" section we will also consider using LM feedback for the purpose of monitoring and interpretability.

 Constitutional AI (CAI) [13] generates SFT and RLHF data with very little human involvement; the only human oversight is the selection of constitutional principles that the generating LM is prompted to abide by during data generation.
 It has also been found (for sufficiently large models) that simple constitutional principles like "Act to best benefit humanity" are competitive with more detailed rule sets [14].